Piano Lessons for Children: First Things First

-Before deciding if your child is ready for piano lessons, parent’s should look over this list to see if they are ready.
+Before signing up for Piano Lessons for Children, parent’s should look over this list to see if their child is ready.

 Yes, for your child to succeed at Piano Lessons, they need to have daily access to a piano.
 An acoustic piano is preferred (I’ll explain why in a bit) but an electronic keyboard is acceptable.